graefchen/graefchen.github.io/src/p/w.md

 There is no JavaScript or TypeScript that does run on a server(aside from generatig this webpage) or on the client.

-This website does neither use cookies or does it store any information, appart from the IP address.
+This website does neither use cookies or does it store any information.